liuleen/mobilechat/Readme.md

     a.
 Create a send route
     b.
 Create variables username, messages, timestamp
     c.
 Generate an id for each message
+    d.
+Create a message variable dict to store messages
+    e.
+Store variables and display variables in messages and jsonify it to render
+    f.
+Create error checks (if username or message is empty and if username or message does not exist)
 2. Create a second route for outgoing chats
 3. Create a third route for chat updates